zhaw-iwi/singlestateconversation/README.md

 ### Application & Deployment
 - Use the notebook **chatbot_client.ipynb** to create chatbot types and instances\
  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/zhaw-iwi/singlestateconversation/blob/main/chatbot_client.ipynb)
-- Follow the instructions below to create and deploy a chatbot (on pythonanywhere)
+- Follow the instructions below to create a chatbot and deploy it (on pythonanywhere)

 ### Create & Deploy a Chatbot (pythonanywhere)
-Follow the 9 steps below to create and deploy a chatbot on pythonanywhere.
+Follow the 9 steps below to create a chatbot and deploy it on pythonanywhere

 `<pythonanywhere>`